Iterated differences sets, diophantine approximations and applications: and sets

 To verify \eqref{1.TechnicalIdentity}, one just needs to note that for any $\ell\geq 3$,

-We are in position now to formulate the desired extension of \cref{1.LemaDeltaEquality}, the proof of which can be done by routine induction with the help of \eqref{1.TechnicalIdentity} and is omitted. \begin{lem} Let $X$ be a compact Hausdorff space, let $p\in \beta \N$ be a non-principal ultrafilter and let $(x_k)_{k\in \N}$ be a sequence in $X$.
+We are in position now to formulate the desired extension of \cref{1.LemaDeltaEquality}, the proof of which can be done by routine induction with the help of \eqref{1.TechnicalIdentity}. \begin{lem} Let $X$ be a compact Hausdorff space, let $p\in \beta \N$ be a non-principal ultrafilter and let $(x_k)_{k\in \N}$ be a sequence in $X$.
 Then for each $\ell\in\N$,